minjun0622/MKS21X-FinalProject/README.md

 1/17/19

-Chong finished implementing the flag method in the board class and flag boolean of the tiles class to finaly create the flagging part of the game.
+Chong finished implementing the flag method in the board class and flag boolean of the tiles class to finally create the flagging part of the game.
 It works properly and now we need to fix just a few more methods for the game to be completely functional.

-Chong ran into a problem with the Yur class.
+Chong ran into a problem with the Yur branch.
 While adding new code, there has been issue with branching and changing.
 That issue has been fixed.

 1/18/19
 The difficulty has been implemented.
 However, there was a problem because the rows and columns, when it becomes a two digit number, it will push some numbers out of the way.
 Looking to fix that.